Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/03-cmgui/01-about/page.md

 <img src="/assets/img/software/cmgui/680x280/cmgui-demo.jpg" alt="A software developer demonsrates the Cmgui software." />
 ### Overview

 Cmgui is a generic open-source modelling and visualisation package developed at the ABI with significant external contributions from industry.
-It is commonly used to enable researchers to visualise biomedical images alongside the dynamic geometry fields from computer models of cells, tissues and organs.
+It is commonly used by researchers to visualise dynamic spatially-varying fields from computer models of organs, tissues and cells -- often combined with biomedical images.
 Cmgui is coded in C/C++ and consists of data structures for describing hierarchical models built from mathematical fields.

 ### Visualising data